Lucsantosg/CloudLogAnalysis/how-to/manage-logs/configuring_retention_policy_cloud.md

 # Configuring the log retention policy
 {: #configuring_retention_policy}

 By default, the retention policy is disabled, and logs are kept indefinitely.
-Use the command **bx logging option-update** to change the retention policy.
+Use the command **ibmcloud logging option-update** to change the retention policy.
 {:shortdesc}

-You can use the command **bx logging option-show** to view the retention policy that defines the maximum number of days that logs are kept in Log Collection.
+You can use the command **ibmcloud logging option-show** to view the retention policy that defines the maximum number of days that logs are kept in Log Collection.

 When you set a retention policy, after the retention period has expired, logs are deleted automatically.